Jonisa2022/Contribute/Contribute/how-to-write-docs-auth-pack.md

 See the [Learn Markdown readme](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-markdown) for an up-to-date list of commands.

+The Learn Preview extension uses the Microsoft Learn CSS for more accurate Markdown preview, including custom Markdown.
+This means that you can preview your Markdown content in the VS Code editor using the same CSS that is used on the Microsoft Learn website.
+This can help you to ensure that your content will look correct when it is published on Microsoft Learn.
+The Learn Preview extension also provides some additional features that can help you to improve your Markdown content.
+For example, the extension can check your Markdown for errors and provide suggestions for how to fix them.
+The extension can also help you to format your Markdown content and to add links and images.
+If you are a Microsoft Learn author, the Learn Preview extension can be a valuable tool for helping you to create high-quality content that will look great on the Microsoft Learn website.

 ## How to generate a main redirect file

 The Learn Markdown extension includes a script to generate or update a main redirection file for a repo, based on the `redirect_url` metadata in individual files.
 This script checks every Markdown file in the repo for `redirect_url`, adds the redirection metadata to the main redirection file (_.openpublishing.redirection.json_) for the repo, and moves the redirected files to a folder outside the repo.
 To run the script: